-The Board has established a Compensation Committee and an Audit Committee in order to structure, improve efficiency and assure the quality of work within these areas.
+The Board has established a Compensation Committee and an Audit Committee in order to structure, improve efficiency and assure the quality of work, and to prepare the Baord's decisions within these areas.
 The members of these committees are appointed annually at the statutory Board meeting.

-Work of the Compensation Committee
+3a Work of the Compensation Committee